yonglid/cs182-project/README.md

 ## Pointers
 In order to update variables, you set pointers!

+When set a global variable, anywhere in the file you can access that global variable.
+Pointers - permanence and the object's specific memory address - so you can update the value.

-Create a new object (geometry or laser).2.
+1. Create a new object (geometry or laser)

-Select all the script in either onCollide, onHitByLaser or onLaserHit.3.
+2.Select all the script in either onCollide, onHitByLaser or onLaserHit.3.

 Type a beginning bracket ("(").4.